fenixkz/rl_journey/Lesson-4/theory.md

 Let's recall that our policy $\pi(a | s)$ is a probability distribution over all possible actions $a$ that agent can perform given that the agent is in state $s$.
 How are we able to learn it?

-First of all, in policy-based methods, our policy $\pi_\theta(a|s)$ is typically represented by a function approximator, like a neural network, parameterized by $\theta$.
+First of all, in policy-based methods, our policy $\pi_\theta(a|s)$ is typically represented by a function approximator, like a neural network, parameterized by $\theta$ (same as in CEM, ES, or DQN).
 This network takes the state $s$ as input and outputs a probability distribution over all actions (for discrete actions) or parameters for a continuous distribution (e.g., mean and standard deviation for a Gaussian).
 Then, we sample from this distribution to choose an action, making the whole action selection process stochastic.

 This contrasts with standard DQN.
 While DQN uses an $\epsilon$-greedy policy for exploration during training (which is stochastic), its ultimate learned optimal policy is deterministic: once Q-values converge, it always chooses the action with the highest Q-value from the same state.
 Policy Gradient (PG) methods, however, can learn inherently stochastic optimal policies.

+### Stochastic vs Deterministic

 Let us build some intuition about why stochastic policies can sometimes be better or worse.

 It's easy to see cases where stochastic policies might seem problematic.
 Imagine you are driving towards a tree; the action we must take is to turn to avoid the crash.
 If our policy is stochastic, due to random sampling, it might still choose the action that corresponds to moving straight, which would be disastrous!
-(Though a well-trained stochastic policy would assign very low probability to such an action).
+(Though a well-trained stochastic policy would assign very low probability to such an action, but it is never zero).

 On the other hand, there are cases when using a deterministic policy is a clear disadvantage.
 Imagine playing Rock-Paper-Scissors.
 Playing a deterministic policy means making the same move every time (or a predictable sequence).
 This is a bad idea because your opponent can easily adapt and win.
 So, playing a somewhat random (stochastic) strategy can achieve better results in the long run against an adaptable opponent.

 Another significant advantage of directly learning a stochastic policy is that it naturally incorporates exploration.
 In DQN, we had to construct schemes like $\epsilon$-greedy to explicitly choose random actions with some probability $\epsilon$.
 With a stochastic policy $\pi_\theta(a|s)$, the agent inherently tries different actions based on their learned probabilities, providing a more natural way to explore.
+Something like we saw in Noisy Net in the previous lecture.

 Okay, let's now see how we work directly with policies.